xlanex6/nuxt-meilisearch/README.md

  - Manage Meilisearch from Nuxt server side

- ⚠️⚠️⚠️  BREACKING CHANGE ON MODULE CONFIG From previous VERSION ⚠️⚠️⚠️
+ ⚠️⚠️⚠️  BREAKING CHANGE ON MODULE CONFIG From previous VERSION ⚠️⚠️⚠️

  Due about the new feature of server MeilisearchJS client capability